dell/csm-operator/tests/README.md

 Most steps to cover common use cases already have their respective backend implementations.
 Sometimes we run into a situation where we may need to add a new step.
 For the sake of illustration, please follow the constraints and steps below to add a new test scenario called `"Install PowerHello Driver(With a module called World)"` to excerpt of yaml file shown above.

+Note: Please be mindful when updating upgrade scenarios for Authorization Proxy Server.
+We do not support upgrade from V1 to V2 versions.

 - Add the new test scenario to the existing values file

   ```yaml